racket/racket/build.md

 The `make cs` target (or `make cs-as-is` for a rebuild, or `nmake win32-cs` on Windows with Visual Studio) builds a variant of Racket that runs on Chez Scheme.
-By default, the executables for the Racket-on-Chez variant all have a `cs` or `CS` suffix, and they coexist with a traditional Racket build by keeping compiled files in a machine-specific subdirectory of the `"compiled"` directory.
+By default, the executables for the Racket CS variant all have a `cs` or `CS` suffix, and they coexist with a Racket BC build by keeping compiled files in a machine-specific subdirectory of the `"compiled"` directory.
 You can remove the `cs` suffix and the subdirectory in `"compiled"` by providing `RACKETCS_SUFFIX=""` to `make`.
 (One day, the default for `RACKETCS_SUFFIX` will change from `"cs"` to `""`.)

-Building Racket on Chez Scheme requires either an existing Racket or pb (portable bytecode) boot files for Chez Scheme.
-By default, pb bootf iles are downloaded from a separate Git repository by `make cs`.
+Building Racket CS requires either an existing Racket or pb (portable bytecode) boot files for Chez Scheme.
+By default, pb boot files are downloaded from a separate Git repository by `make cs`.
 If you have Racket v7.1 or later, then you can choose instead to bootstrap using that Racket implementation with

   `make cs RACKET=racket`

-Use `make both` to build both traditional Racket and Racket on Chez Scheme, where packages are updated and documentation is built only once (using traditional Racket).
+Use `make both` to build both Racket BC and Racket CS, where packages are updated and documentation is built only once (using Racket BC).

 ### 1.7.
 Even More Instructions: Building Racket Pieces